Sift means to separate the fine part of a substance with a sieve. It can also be used figuratively, where it means to examine something closely.

 Instead, Mr Collins advocates old-fashioned management virtues such as determination, discipline, calmness under pressure and strategic decision-making based on careful sifting of the evidence.
 (The Economist)

-1 Response to “Word of the Day: Sift”
+1 thought on “Word of the Day: Sift”

 The one I grew up with, “Sift two cups of flour to remove any grit, clumps, or insect casings.”